ronaldmaj/Dust_Detection_Calc_Fig_Script/README.md

 # Dust_Detection_Calc_Fig_Script

+## Run the script file 'Dust_Paper_Revised_Script.m' in order to obtain the calculations and figures of the paper

 This repository includes all the calculations and figures produced in the writing of the paper:
 Maj R. and Cairns I.H.
 (2018) "Dust detection via voltage power spectroscopy on a CubeSat in Earth's ionosphere".